Cadmium chloride

 Cadmium chloride is a white crystalline compound of cadmium and chloride, with the formula CdCl2.
 This salt is a hygroscopic solid that is highly soluble in water and slightly soluble in alcohol.
 The crystal structure of cadmium chloride (described below), is a reference for describing other crystal structures.
-Also known are CdCl2•H2O and CdCl2•5H2O.
+Also known are CdCl2•H2O and the hemipentahydrate CdCl2•2.5H2O.

 Structure

+Anhydrous

-Cadmium chloride forms a layered structure consisting of octahedral Cd2+ centers linked with chloride ligands.
+Anhydrous cadmium chloride forms a layered structure consisting of octahedral Cd2+ centers linked with chloride ligands.
 Cadmium iodide, CdI2, has a similar structure, but the iodide ions are arranged in a HCP lattice, whereas in CdCl2 the chloride ions are arranged in a CCP lattice.

+Hydrates

+The anhydrous form absorbs moisture from the air to form various hydrates.
+Three of these hydrates have been examined by X-ray crystallography.

 Chemical properties

 Cadmium chloride dissolves well in water and other polar solvents.
 It is a mild Lewis acid.